Willie-Conway/DataVista-Comand-Line-Application/README.md

 - **Programming Language**: Python
 - **Libraries**:
   - `pandas` for data manipulation
-  - `scikit-learn` for machine learning
+  - `scikit-learn` for machine learning and clustering
   - `matplotlib` and `seaborn` for data visualization
   - `numpy` for numerical operations
   - `colorama` for colored terminal output
-  - `statsmodels` for statistical modeling
+  - `statsmodels` for statistical modeling and time series analysis
   - `scipy` for scientific computing
   - `joblib` for model serialization